Musicals101.com

 b.
 Nov.
 9, 1869 (Coburg, Canada) - d.
 July 28, 1934 (Santa Barbara, CA)

 As the star of Tillie's Nightmare (1910), Dressler introduced the hit song "Heaven Will Protect the Working Girl."
 Soon afterwards, she played Tillie in a popular series of silent comedy films.
-Dressler continued to appear on Broadway through the 1920s, and was one of the most popular headliners on the vaudeville circuits, but her lasting claim to stardom came with the advent of talking film.
-In her sixties, she became one of Hollywood's most beloved performers and received an Academy Award for her performance in Min and Bill (1930).
-After her death due to cancer at age 65, she was buried at Forest Lawn in Glendale.
+Dressler continued to appear on Broadway through the 1920s, and was one of the most popular headliners in vaudeville, but her lasting claim to stardom came with the advent of talking film.
+In her sixties, she became one of Hollywood's most beloved performers and received an Academy Award for her performance as Min Divot in Min and Bill (1930).
+Dressler is still celebrated for her performances as Tugboat Annie (1933) and as the formidable society matron Carlotta Vance in Dinner at Eight (1933).
+After her death due to cancer at age 65, she was buried at Forest Lawn in Glendale, CA.

 Dunne, Irene Marie